Tuesday, December 22, 2020

 Art by Dermot Power

 Analysis: It's hard to pinpoint why, but this mini-epic never quite catches fire.
 The main event is all in the DeMarco-Dredd interaction, but, apart from her re-expressing her stance that Judges do and should be allowed to love, this part of Judge life isn't pushed.
-It's not as if Dredd or indeed justice dept suggests it's going to relax that particular rule!
+It's not as if Dredd or indeed Justice Dept suggests it's going to relax that particular rule!
 Mostly it felt like an excuse for then-editor David Bishop to commission a salacious DeMarco cover, followed shortly by a Dredd canoodling cover.
 Yes, both scenes do actually happen in the story, but of course it's not quite the way it appears.

 The whole story is also hung around a police-procedural B plot, this time about a conspiracy of vigilantes.
 It's well-done, but somewhat by the numbers as far as John Wagner is concerned.